yujonglee/blog/posts/canary.md

 For developer-facing documentation, it's common for it to grow to hundreds of pages, and already structured in some way.
 If so, you might want the search bar to adapt to it.

-For example, If you have generated, large API reference alongside your hand-written guides, you might want to separate them.
+For example, If you have a generated, large API reference alongside your hand-written guides, you might want to separate them.

 For this, you can just replace component assigned to `results` slot.